“SUPERMAN RETURNS has some of the

 lost in the hunt for

-Williams-quote, is
+Williams-quotes is

 John Ottman's own